Businesses using Clover systems may be eligible to borrow funds for business purposes through the Clover Capital cash advance program.

 Clover Capital vs. Square Capital

 A big difference between Clover Capital and Square Capital is the number of processors that can support the programs.
 Square Capital is limited to Square users.
-Clover Capital is available to any business that processes using First Data or one of First Data’s many reseller partners.
+Clover Capital is available to any business that processes using Fiserv or one of its many reseller partners.

 Switching Processors or Closing a Business with an Active Advance